yangfangs/physpetools/docs/docs/usage.md

 Checked  whether the input species names in SILVA DATABASE completed.
 ```

-`NOTE:`

-* *For organisms not in the pre-built species list, PhySpeTree provides extend module (--echp or --esrna) for users to insert manually prepared files.*
+For organisms not in the pre-built list, PhySpeTree provides extend options (`--echp` or `--esrna`) to insert manually prepared sequences.

 [1]: example/organism_example_list.txt